Maria Holic: Drama CDs

-A drama CD was released on July 25, 2008 and was produced by Frontier Works.
+A drama CD was released on July 25, 2008, and was produced by Frontier Works.
 A drama CD was also bundled with the limited edition of volume five of the manga.

 Anime

-An anime adaptation directed by Akiyuki Shinbo and Yukihiro Miyamoto and produced by Shaft aired in Japan between January 5 and March 23, 2009 on Chiba TV, containing twelve episodes.
-The first episode of the anime was aired as a special broadcast on Animate TV from December 26, 2008 to January 4, 2009 and on AT-X on December 30, 2008.
+An anime adaptation directed by Akiyuki Shinbo and Yukihiro Miyamoto and produced by Shaft aired in Japan between January 5 and March 23, 2009, on Chiba TV, containing twelve episodes.
+The first episode of the anime was aired as a special broadcast on Animate TV from December 26, 2008, to January 4, 2009, and on AT-X on December 30, 2008.
 The anime series has been licensed by Sentai Filmworks and is being distributed by Section23 Films.
 The complete collection was released on DVD, February 23, 2010.
 Sentai Filmworks re-released the first season on DVD and Blu-ray with an English dub (produced at Seraphim Digital) on January 28, 2014.
 The opening theme is "Hanaji" by Yū Kobayashi, and the ending theme is a cover version of Yellow Magic Orchestra's 1983 single "Kimi ni, Mune Kyun" (君に、胸キュン) performed by Asami Sanada, Marina Inoue, and Yū Kobayashi, the voice actresses of the main characters.

 A second anime season titled Maria†Holic: Alive, under the direction of Akiyuki Shinbo and Tomokazu Tokoro, began airing on April 8, 2011.
 The first BD/DVD volume for Maria†Holic: Alive, which contains unaired bonus footage, was released on July 27, 2011.
 Sentai Filmworks has licensed the second season and simulcasted the series on the Anime Network video website.
 The anime opening themes for Maria†Holic: Alive are "Mōsō Senshi Miyamae Kanako" (妄想戦士 宮前かなこ) by Tomokazu Sugita (episodes 1 through 4) and "Runrunriru Ranranrara" (るんるんりる らんらんらら) by Yū Kobayashi, and the ending theme is a cover version of Linda Yamamoto's song "Dōnimo Tomaranai" (どうにもとまらない) by Ame no Kisaki Gasshōdan.
 There is also a special ending song for episode 12, sung by Yū Kobayashi, titled "Don't Mind, Don't Mind!" (ドンマイ ドンマイ!, Donmai Donmai!) and was released on the same single as the other theme songs of the anime.

 Reception

-Theron Martin of Anime News Network called the anime "more a pure comedy than a romantic comedy," including a "love-obsessed lesbian" and young man who has to "pass for a female in an all-girl's school."
-Martin said that it adds in new twists on "stock characters in lesbian girl's school series."
+Theron Martin of Anime News Network called the anime "more a pure comedy than a romantic comedy," including a "love-obsessed lesbian" and young man who has to "pass for a female in an all-girl's[sic] school."
+Martin said that it adds in new twists on "stock characters in lesbian girl's[sic] school series."
 While he said that some of the series is funny, at other times it is "outright weird," even as has developed artistry, a strong musical score.
 He concluded that the series does not have "a meaningful plot" and is more of a "stand-alone sketch comedy than anything."